burklight/burklight.github.io/index.md

 I am a doctoral student at KTH Royal Institute of Technology in Stockholm, Sweden.
 Before that, I did a master's degree in [Machine Learning](https://www.kth.se/en/studies/master/machinelearning) also at KTH and a bachelor's degree in [Telecommunications engineering](https://telecos.upc.edu/en/study-programs/degrees/bachelors-degree-in-telecommunications-technologies-and-services-engineering) at Universitat Politècnica de Catalunya (UPC) in Barcelona, Spain.

+Currently (Summer 2021) I am an intern at the Privacy and Machine Learning team at Apple.
+Previously, I was an intern at the Machine Learning and Computer Vision team at CISCO (Summer 2019) and at Tobii AB (Summer 2018).

 I study the intersection between information theory and machine learning, under the supervision of [Mikael Skoglund](https://people.kth.se/~skoglund/) and [Ragnar Thobaben](https://www.kth.se/profile/ragnart).
 I am particularly interested in:

 * Generalization of learning algorithms.